sepsis-omics/mcgill-si-2018/docs/modules/abricate/index.md

 - For <ss>Select fasta file</ss> choose <fn>contigs.fasta</fn> (or the name of your own assembly file.)
 - Click <ss>Execute</ss>.

 There is one output file.
 Click on the eye icon to view.
 It should look like this, although likely with a different number of rows.
+(We will probably only have a few rows as we have used a cut-down data set).

 - This shows a table with one line for each antibiotic resistance gene found, in which contig, at which position, and the % coverage.